Supporting student research

 The Eastern Florida State College Office of Undergraduate Research (OUR) was established in Fall 2014 to organize, promote and support student research.
 OUR's overarching purpose is to assist students and connect them with faculty, staff, administrators and community leaders to provide student research opportunities that will enhance academic progression and nurture deeper engagement in academic fields of interest.

 OUR encompasses all academic disciplines and supports integrative research experiences for EFSC students.
 Opportunities have included the chance to present research results at academic conferences.

 Students, are you interested in conducting undergraduate research at EFSC?
 Browse the list of “Current EFSC Undergraduate Research” to match your research interests with EFSC faculty and staff who have current research openings.
 Then, complete the online Student Form to identify the research in which you're interested.
 Upon receiving your Student Form, OUR will pass your contact information to the research mentor to arrange an initial meeting.
 The College offers the student-only OUR Space as a location to work on your research project.
-We also encourage you to explore and apply for summer research opportunities outside of the college.
+We also encourage you to take part in EFSC's Research Exhibitions in the fall and spring terms.
+Plus explore and apply for summer research opportunities outside of the college.

 For Faculty & Staff

 The Office of Undergraduate Research wants to spread the message that undergraduate research is available to all students at all four EFSC campuses.
 OUR staff is available to give presentations in the classroom and via Microsoft Teams by request.
 Please send an email to firstname.lastname@example.org to schedule a presentation appointment.
 Faculty may book a five-minute or 15-minute presentation to occur at the start or end of a class period.
 Your students will get an overview of OUR services and learn how they can pursue questions of interest, work with a faculty mentor, and enhance career marketability skills by becoming involved in undergraduate research.